The exhibits at ISEC, The InfoAge Space Exploration Center.

 Our solar system consists of our star, the Sun, and everything bound to it by gravity — the planets Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune, dwarf planets such as Pluto, dozens of moons and millions of asteroids, comets and meteoroids.
 This scale model gives a sense of the relative size of the planets in comparison to the Sun.

 Exhibit 8.
-The Thor-Able Rocket was an American expendable launch system sounding rocket that was used for a series of re-entry vehicle tests and satellite launches between 1958 – 1960.
-It was a two stage rocket, consisting of a Thor IRBM as a first stage and a Vanguard-derived Able second stage.
+The Thor-Able Rocket was an American expendable launch system that was used for a series of re-entry vehicle tests and satellite launches between between 1958 and 1960 It was a two stage rocket consisting of a Thor IRBM as a first stage and a Vanguard-derived able second stage.
 On some flights, an Altair solid rocket motor was added as a third stage.
 It was a member of the Thor family and an early predecessor of the Delta.
-The Thor Delta has proven to be the longest-lasting of all Thor-derived rockets.
-Members of the Delta rocket family continue to launch satellites and space probes.

 Exhibit 9.
-The TLM-18 Space Sentry Radio Dish Antenna was installed for the work that the Army Signal Corps were doing here at the Diana Site in the mid 1958.
+The TLM-18 Automatic Tracking Telemetry Antenna was installed for the work that the Army Signal Corps were doing here at the Diana Site in the mid 1958.

 The TLM-18 captured the first image of a hurricane transmitted by Tiros.
 That image was downloaded, printed, put on a helicopter, sent to The White House and placed on the presidents desk.
 We now know this technology could save millions of lives and the TLM-18 was part of that development.
 The Diana Site is often referred to as the Tiros Site as the TLM-18 was used for tracking Tiros Weather Satellites.
 There have been many Tiros Satellite launches and here at the ISEC using the TLM-18, we receive data from Tiros NOAA weather satellites today.